Toubat/Courstack/README.md

 ## User Stories
 - [X] User can login with username and password.
 - [ ] User can signup by filling out basic personal information.
-- [ ] User can choose a specfic course forum to join in.
+- [x] User can choose a specfic course forum to join in.
 - [ ] Once user discover a piece of useful information he or she appreciate, he or she can offer "stack coin" to the contributor.
 - [X] User can watch a list of short video discussing about certain course content created by other students.
     - [X] User can leave comments or reply to other's comments.
     - [ ] User can swipe between videos easily.
-    - [ ] User can click a video to start watching in a dialog fragment.
+    - [x] User can click a video to start watching in a separate activity.
+    - [x] Under each video, use can view a list of comments and follow-up of comments, and can give each comment a thumb-up, thumb-down, reward coins, and subscribe.
 - [X] User can ask questions in different forum for specific class, or share relevant notes.
-    - [ ] User add a image along with text under each AnswerPost.
+    - [x] User add a image along with text under each AnswerPost.
-    - [ ] User can search for a specific title or course material they would like to query.
+    - [x] User can search for a specific title or course material they would like to query.
+    - [x] Under each question post, use can view a list of comments and follow-up of comments, and can give each comment a thumb-up, thumb-down, reward coins, and subscribe.
-- [ ] User can search for classmate and send private message.
+- [x] User can search for classmate and send private message.
     - [ ] User can filter classmate by courses they are currently taking.
     - [ ] User can view a list of classmate in certain course and read their self-description.

+## Optional Stories
+- [ ] User can type Markdown text to stylize their answer posts.
+- [ ] User can schedule a meeting position with other classmate on a specific location in campus using Google Map.
+- [ ] User can chat with other classmate.

 ## Networking